Brasstown Bald Buster 5k

 Parking fee is $3.00 per person, under 15 years old is free.
-PLEASE BRING EXACT AMOUNT for the number of people in your car.
-We will not be able to provide change!
+Please, bring the exact for the number of people in your car because we may not have change to give you.

-These funds will go to the Cradle Of Forestry, caretakers of the Brasstown Summit.
+These funds go to the Cradle Of Forestry, caretakers of the Brasstown Summit.

-There will be a pre-race briefing at 8:45 at the start line.
-YOU MUST BE THERE FOR THIS!
+There will be a pre-race briefing at 7:30 at the start line

-The point of this race is to be fun, so ditch the GPS watch, and come get vertical with us!
+The point of this race is to be fun and laid back so come run with your family and friends and get some serious vertical with us!

 Race Notes From Run Bum